Alexandros22/Hospital/README.md

 # Hospital
 A simple program in Java that manages the hospital patients and doctors.

 This is a simple Java program that i made for my Java courses in my university.
-The project(Hospital folder) contains two packages:
+The project(Hospital_project folder) contains two packages:
 Hospital,
 tuc